Ahhh, 'bella Italia'! A country subdivided into 20 regions and their respective capital cities, there's more than a lot to 'amore' about Italy.

-Just a short trip north of Florence, the romantic river city of Venice entices visitors with its stunning cityscape.
+Just a short trip north of Florence you'll find the romantic river city of Venice.
 Situated on 118 islands linked by a series of bridges and canals, Venice is known the world over as 'The Floating City'.

-Take a gondola ride through the canals to experience the city's breathtaking architecture or visit Venice's unforgettably impressive church, St Marks Basilica.
+Take a gondola ride through its canals to experience the city's breathtaking architecture, or visit Venice's most impressive church, St Mark's Basilica.

-Italy's capital Rome is steeped in history.
-The Colosseum is a monument to Rome's ancient history, while Old Masters such as Michelangelo, Carvaggio and Bernini are exhibited in the oldest galleries in the world at Capitoline Museums.
 Meanwhile, the Pope holds regular audiences in St Peter's Square and Michelangelo's masterpiece in the Sistine Chapel remains one of the great artworks of all time - that's not an exaggeration!